nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `tag`: The word to tag the task with

 Example: `tag 2 optional`

+## List and Find

+`list` and `find` are commands that filter the list according to the prefix used.
+There are multiple ways to filter the tasklist, such as listing all tasks, unmarked tasks, all tasks under a module name etc. You may apply multiple filter commands (both `list` and `find`) to filter a list down to the results you are looking for.
+To reset the list, use the command `ls -a`.

+Current filters applied will be shown in the UI at the top bar.

+**Note that using two `find` commands in succession is different from using one `find` command searching either of two words.
+Refer to the usage of the `find` command below.**

 ### Listing all tasks : `ls -a`